 The Direct Loan Programs include the Direct Stafford Loans (both subsidized and unsubsidized) and the Direct PLUS (Parent Loan for Undergraduate Students).
 Direct Loans are special low interest loans, available to all students enrolled at least half-time as a matriculated student in an eligible degree seeking program.
 An official FAFSA must be completed and on file each year with the Department of Education to apply for, and receive, any Direct Student or PLUS Loan.
 Loan limits are listed in the table below.
-As of July 1, 2012, repayment calculation begins immediately after a student graduates, leaves school, or drops to less than half-time enrollment.
+Repayment calculation begins six months after a student graduates, leaves school, or drops to less than half-time enrollment.